fvnilo/react-stopwatch/README.md

-# redux-stopwatch
+# react-stopwatch

-A simple stopwatch example in redux.
+A simple stopwatch example in React.

 ## Getting started